-The Senior Assistant Harbour Master is vested with the same statutory discretions as the Harbour Master himself and authorised to deputise for the Harbour Master, in his absence.
+The Marine Operations Director and Marine Operations Manager shall both aid and support the Harbour Master in the operation of the port.
+Both positions are vested with the same statutory discretions as the Harbour Master and are authorised to deputise for the Harbour Master in instances of absence.